Medical Waste Disposal: Everything You Need To Find Out In 2023! 💉

 C. Say goodbye to hidden or additional fees

-You may have been charged extra fees from your incumbent waste supplier such as bin rental, site fees, environmental fees, admin fees etc. Waster.com.au does not charge these fees.
+Your incumbent waste supplier may have charged you extra fees on services such as such as bin rental, site fees, environmental fees, admin fees etc. Waster does not charge these fees.
 What you sign up for is exactly what you pay.
 For full details on pricing inclusions please see our pricing page.
 If you want to see an example of clear pricing, see our grease trap price.

 For added benefits, you can dispose of a sealed sharps container inside your medical waste container at no additional cost.

 We can also drop off additional sharps containers (in a range of sizes) for you when servicing your clinical waste bin.